muratk5n/thirdwave/en/README.md

 ---

 F-35 always sounded like a produce-by-commitee, bastardized version of a combat airplane.
-F-22 though more expensive was top notch right (but discontinued).
+F-22 though more expensive was top notch (but discontinued).
 An updated F-22 would be a boon but US spending is too much on def already.
 And still no M4A.